 Double-hung windows are usually less expensive than casement windows.
 Higher competition among window manufacturers helps to control the costs for this popular window.

-Casement windows tend to impart a contemporary style.
+Casement windows impart a contemporary style.
 With their simple geometry and clean lines, casement windows work well with modern style homes.

 Casement windows' crank unit is usually the first mechanical part to fail.
 Even if casement windows do not suddenly fail, they can slowly loosen over time so that you get more air seepage into your house.